Abelianisation of Logarithmic $\mathfrak{sl}_2$-Connections: Introduction

 \paragraph{Content.} The article is dedicated to the proof of \Autoref{191115100309}, which proceeds by constructing the functors $\pi^\ab_\Gamma, \pi_\ab^\Gamma$ and showing that they form an inverse equivalence. \Autoref{181126145627} and \Autoref{191115181734} give a summary of the main properties of the relationship between $(\cal{E}, \nabla)$ and its abelianisation $(\cal{L}, \de)$.
 We also make the curious observation that the nonabelian Voros cocycle may itself be abelianised: there is an abelian cocycle $\bbDelta$ on the spectral curve $\sf{\Sigma}$ which completely determines the Voros cocycle $\Voros$ in the sense of \Autoref{181102200623}.

 \paragraph*{Acknowledgements.} The author wishes to thank Francis Bischoff, Aaron Fenyes, Alberto Garc\'ia-Raboso, Kohei Iwaki, Omar Kidwai, Andrew Neitzke, Steven Rayan, and Shinji Sasaki for helpful and enlightening discussions.
+Many thanks also go to the anonymous referee for the very thoughtful and helpful comments.
 The author expresses special gratitude to Marco Gualtieri, who suggested the problem and provided so much invaluable input, support, and encouragement as the author's thesis advisor.
 At various stages, this work was supported by the Ontario Graduate Scholarship and by the NCCR SwissMAP of the SNSF.